trswany/plutolink/README.md

 If the flashing fails for any reason, use the DFU update procedure and the *.dfu files in the official Pluto release.
 Once the recovery is complete, perform the mass-storage procedure again with the desired firmware.

+## UART Pinout

+Three of the Zynq's PL IO pins have been repurposed for use in the UART that interfaces with the radio link.
+These pins are conveniently exposed on a header on the PLUTO PCBA.

+Warning: These pins are all 1.8V logic.

+- Zynq pin M12, UART TX, output, Pluto header pin L12N
+- Zynq pin K13, UART RX, input, Pluto header pin L10P
+- Zynq pin R10, UART CTS, output, Pluto header pin L24N

+The FTDI TTL-232RG-VREG1V8-WE has 1.8V logic and is compatible with this UART.
+The black wire is ground (connect to Pluto ground), the yellow wire is RXD (connect to Pluto TX L12N), the orange wire is TXD (connect to Pluto RX L10P), and the green wire is CTS (connect to Pluto CTS L24N).